 Although differently worded, the federal private sector privacy law of general application (Personal Information Protection and Electronic Documents Act or “PIPEDA”) and the applicable provincial private sector laws address the same key concepts and rules:

 - Consent to collection, use or disclosure of personal information in the course of commercial activities, for identified purposes, subject to specific exceptions including litigation, law enforcement and other statutory authority

-- Personal information is defined broadly – essentially any information about an identifiable individual, although limitations to this scope are being tested (see recent Alberta UFCW case)
+- Personal information is defined broadly – essentially any information about an identifiable individual, although limitations to this scope are being tested (see Alberta UFCW case)